-Paper Code/Title Allotted Unit/ Topic No. of Classes Detail of the topics to be taught & class required No. of tutorials required C1:UNDERSTANDIN G POLITICAL THEORY UNIT II Tradition of Political Theory 8 Liberal Tradition: Meaning, history of liberalism, Phases of liberalism and their features- Classical- Contractarianism, Modern- individual autonomy, welfare state utilitarianism and distributive justice 3
+Paper Code/Title Allotted No. of Detail of the topics to be taught & No. of Unit/ Topic Classes class required tutorials C1:UNDERSTANDIN G POLITICAL THEORY UNIT II Tradition of Political Theory 8 Liberal Tradition: Meaning, history of liberalism, Phases of liberalism and their features- Classical- Contractarianism, Modern- individual autonomy, welfare state utilitarianism and distributive justice 3